-You can download a copy of the Patient Guidebook here.
+You can download a copy of the Patient Guidebook on our website worldbladdercancer.org/toolkit/

 "We have distributed over 5,000 copies and had more than 5,000 downloads since we launched it six years ago.
 It has become a vital resource for patients, their families, doctors, urologists and nurses across Australia."